Skip to content

 Graph

-The RestrGraph class uses DataJoint's networkx graph to store each of the tables and restrictions intercepted by the SpyglassMixin's fetch as 'leaves'.
+The RestrGraph class uses DataJoint's networkx graph to store each of the tables and restrictions intercepted by the ExportMixin's fetch as 'leaves'.
 The class then cascades these restrictions up from each leaf to all ancestors.
 Use is modeled in the methods of ExportSelection.

 from spyglass.utils.dj_graph import RestrGraph